• Courses

 Also, don’t forget to register parameters as video_percent as a custom dimension (because, for some reason, it is not available in the interface (yet?)).

 #3.6.
-The entire process in a nutshell
+The entire process, in a nutshell

 • We created a Custom JS variable that returns true if the Vimeo player is embedded on a page.

-• Then we created a Window Loaded Trigger that checks whether Vimeo video player is embedded in the web page (thanks to a Custom JavaScript variable)
+• Then we created a Window Loaded Trigger that checks whether the Vimeo video player is embedded in the web page (thanks to a Custom JavaScript variable)

-• Then we created a Custom HTML tag (a Vimeo Auto-Event Listener).
+• Then, we created a Custom HTML tag (a Vimeo Auto-Event Listener).
 And it will fire on all pages where the Vimeo player is embedded.
 Important: even if you haven’t interacted with the player yet, that tag will still fire.

 • Every time a Vimeo player interaction occurs, the listener will dispatch a Data Layer event with the following data: